MicrosoftDocs/dynamics-365-project-operations/articles/actuals/actuals-overview.md

 # Actuals

-_**Applies to:** Project Operations for resource/non-stocked based scenarios_
+_**Applies to:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-Actuals are the amount of work that has been completed on a project.
-They are created as a result of time and expense entries, and journal entries and invoices.
+Actuals represent the reviewed and approved financial and schedule progress on a project.
+They are created as a result of approval of time, expense and material usage entries, and journal entries and invoices.

 ## Journal lines and time submission